juanRCoder/holbertonschool-AirBnB_clone/README.md

 ## Description of the command interpreter:speech_balloon:

 The command interpreter is a Bash-like interface specifically designed for the Airbnb clone project.
-It accepts a limited number of predefined commands created especially for the usage of the Airbnb website.
+It accepts a limited number of predefined commands created especially for the usage of the AirBnB website.
 It functions as the frontend of the web application, allowing users to interact with the Python-based backend using object-oriented programming (OOP).

 ## Some of the commands available are:floppy_disk: